syncfusion-content/javascript-docs/js/Listbox/Concepts-and-Features/Keyboard-interaction.md

 {% endhighlight %}

-Run the sample, press Alt + J to focus in the **ListBox** widget that enables it and you can navigate using arrow keys.
+Run the sample, press Alt + J to focus the **ListBox** widget that enables it and you can navigate by using arrow keys.

 {% include image.html url="/js/Listbox/Concepts-and-Features/Keyboard-interaction_images/Keyboard-interaction_img1.png" Caption="Figure 29: ListBox focused and moved with Keyboard shortcut"%}